COVID-19 Student Information

 Note: The Yale Vaccine Record form and instructions were updated in late April to include the COVID-19 vaccine requirement.

-Yale will accept the vaccines listed below with emergency use authorization by the FDA or the World Health Organization.
+Yale will accept the vaccines that have received approval or emergency use authorization by the FDA or the World Health Organization.
 Visit COVID-19 Vaccination FAQ for International Students and Scholars for more information.

 International vaccines authorized for emergency use by the World Health Organization.

 (this list will be updated as new vaccines are approved)

 - Comirnaty/BNT162b2 (Fosun Pharmaceuticals, Hong Kong)

 Updated June 10, 2021

 Is Yale Health still open?
 Can I continue with my care there?

 Can I use my Yale Health Hospitalization/Specialty Care coverage remotely?